 Dentistry Admissions Requirements

-All applicants must complete the Dental Admissions Test (DAT) developed and administered by the American Dental Association (ADA), preferably no later than June of your final year of college.
+All applicants must complete the Dental Admissions Test (DAT) administered by the American Dental Association (ADA), preferably no later than June of your final year of college.
 Please visit the ADA’s Dental Admission Test website for details.

 For the 2022-2023 admissions cycle, DAT scores are valid only if completed after June 1, 2019.

 Please note the following – To be considered for Admissions, an applicant MUST score at least a 17 in the following areas:

 - Perceptual Ability

 If an applicant does not meet these DAT requirements, the applicant will need to retake the DAT.
 If the applicant does not retake the DAT, then the application will be rejected.
 Please be aware that there is a three-month waiting period between test retake times.

 Dental Shadowing Requirement

 The Creighton University School of Dentistry requires a minimum of 65 hours of shadowing in the dental profession.
 The shadowing can be with a general dentist as well as specialists.